Billy Picken

 William Robert Picken (7 June 1956 – 23 July 2022) was an Australian rules footballer who played for the Collingwood Football Club and the Sydney Swans in the Victorian Football League (VFL).
-Picken was still at school when he arrived at Collingwood in 1974 from Macarthur as a forward, but he developed into a talented centre-half back.
+Picken was still at school when he arrived at Collingwood in 1974 from Macarthur as a forward and developed into a talented centre-half back.

 Despite playing in four losing grand finals, Picken maintained his reputation as a finals performer and was recognised for his contributions when he was named in the Collingwood Team of the Century.
 A notable example of his exploits was a spectacular mark in the 1979 grand final.

 Picken was a dashing defender, capable of taking a spectacular mark and dashing off with the ball turning defence into attack in an instant.

 When Picken controversially moved to the Swans in 1984, he was hit by a succession of injuries for the first time in his career.
 He later returned to Victoria Park to captain-coach the reserves.

-Picken is the father of former Western Bulldogs player, Liam Picken and former Brisbane Lions player Marcus Picken, and also the uncle of former Brisbane Lions captain Jonathan Brown.
+Picken is the father of former Western Bulldogs player Liam Picken and former Brisbane Lions player Marcus Picken, and the uncle of former Brisbane Lions captain Jonathan Brown.

-He also played first-grade cricket for Collingwood Cricket Club, and had the dubious distinction of being the first first-grade cricketer ever to be suspended by the Victorian Cricket Association for striking an opponent during a cricket match.
+He also played first-grade cricket for Collingwood Cricket Club and had the dubious distinction of being the first first-grade cricketer ever to be suspended by the Victorian Cricket Association for striking an opponent during a cricket match.